Making just one or two minor adjustments to your coffee routine can make a huge difference in flavor.

 Try the pour over method, if you haven’t already.

 Everyone is at a different point in their coffee journey.
-Some may be familiar with the pour over method, while others may new to the term (if you are, feel free to skip this point).
+Some may be familiar with the pour over method, while others may new to the term.
+If you’re totally unfamiliar, grab a copy of my free home-brewing guide to get started today by signing up below.

 The pour over method involves pouring hot water over grounds that live in a filter.
 The water drains through the coffee grounds (and filter) either directly into your drinking vessel or into a carafe.
 Chemex is my choice pour over method.
 It’s so elegant, and the taste is like none other.